 In fact, I was so convinced that I was going to strip and re-stain this vintage buffet that I took all day off work and got down and dirty and stripped the whole thing.
 I’m talking hours of scraping gunky stuff into a nasty little “junk box.”
 ICK!

 But then I started to question how stylish the piece would be with just stain…….

-I planned to sell this piece, and wanted to make sure that it was relevant and eye-catching instead of just a classic piece sitting there waiting for a person with classic taste to come and scoop it up.
+I originally planned to sell this piece and wanted to make sure that it was relevant and eye-catching instead of just a classic piece sitting there waiting for a person with classic taste to come and scoop it up.
 I was worried it wouldn’t sell.

-Finally, I decided that indeed a paint job with a re-stained top was be more time-efficient and hip.
+Finally, I decided that indeed a paint job with a re-stained top would be more time-efficient and hip.
 And this is what resulted: